MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/ProcessSet/Start.md

 ## With Invoke-DscResource

-The `Invoke-DscResource` cmdlet does not support invoking composite resources.
+The `Invoke-DscResource` cmdlet doesn't support invoking composite resources.
 Instead, use the [WindowsProcess resource][1].

 ## With a Configuration